-The transition phase from adolescence to adulthood has changed considerably in recent decades.
+Transitions from adolescence to adulthood have changed considerably in recent decades.
 Compared with the past, it extends over a longer period and is less structured and standardized.
 There are also considerable differences today in the sequence of transitions to the world of work and in the private sphere, as well as in the development of civic participation.
 It also became clear that the different transition trajectories of adolescents and young adults can be explained in particular by education, social origin, nationality, gender and the resources available.

 Jump to content

 Longer transition phases postpone biographical stages such as starting work or starting a family